 • Establishing partnerships (the how) with external entities:

-– It has become common for banks today to realize the need for partnerships and to forge them.
+– It has become common for banks today to realise the need for partnerships and to forge them.
 Banks invest in or buy emerging companies or external entities that offer neo-financial services in fields outside banks’ service areas as a means of altering business models and offering services in new areas.

 – European banks such as Lloyds Bank, Santander Bank, and the Royal Bank of Scotland (RBS) have forged partnerships with external players in fields such as mobile point of sale (mPOS), crowdfunding, and peer-to-peer (P2P) lending.
 Similar notable and related examples include Barclays Accelerator project, Santander’s Innoventures fund, and the buyout of US-based online-only bank Simple by Banco Bilbao Vizcaya Argentaria (BBVA).

-– These are real-world examples of what buzzwords such as fintech, insurtech, and regtech represent in the context of a bank’s drive to modernize; they are fundamentally different in nature from conventional mergers and acquisitions.
+– These are real-world examples of what buzzwords such as fintech, insurtech, and regtech represent in the context of a bank’s drive to modernise; they are fundamentally different in nature from conventional mergers and acquisitions.

-Organization and technology
+Organisation and technology